Reviewing Genfit SA (GNFT)'s and Marker Therapeutics Inc. (NASDAQ:MRKR)'s results | New Business Observer

 |-765.1%

-Genfit SA and Marker Therapeutics Inc. Ratings and Recommendations are available on the next table.
+The table shown features the ratings and recommendations for Genfit SA and Marker Therapeutics Inc.

 |Sell Ratings